camunda/camunda-docs-static/get-started/content/rpa/orchestrating-bots.md

 To create a new template, you need to:

-* Open the "Home" view of Cawemo
+* open the "Home" view of Cawemo
-* Create a new "Catalog Project" using the split button and give it a name
+* create a new "Catalog Project" using the split button and give it a name
-* Inside this Catalog Project create a new "Service Task Template"
+* create a new "Service Task Template" inside this new catalog project

 {{< img src="../img/template-form-editor.png" title="Cawemo Template Form Editor" >}}